Configuration File¶

 Local directory (development only) |

-repo = "company-org/claude-plugins"
+[claude.plugins.marketplaces.company-tools] source = "github" repo = "company-org/claude-plugins"

-# Git URL marketplace (e.g., GitHub Enterprise)
+Git URL marketplace (e.g., GitHub Enterprise)¶

-source = "git"
+[claude.plugins.marketplaces.enterprise-tools] source = "git" url = "https://github.enterprise.com/org/claude-plugins.git"

-# Local directory (development)
+Local directory (development)¶

-source = "directory"
+[claude.plugins.marketplaces.dev-plugins] source = "directory" path = "/path/to/local/marketplace" ```

 [[claude.plugins.local_plugins]]¶